f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

    name      http
    ========= =====

 #.
-Click the *Configure* button under "HTTP Health Check" and enter the following variables ("/" is the default):
+Click the *Edit Configuration* button under "HTTP Health Check" and enter the following variables ("/" is the default):

    ========= =====
    Variable  Value